Planetary Space Physicist

 2006 Fellow of the American Geophysical Union

-Nine NASA Group Achievement Awards for contributions to the Voyager, Galileo, Deep Space 1 and New Horizons missions.
+Ten NASA Group Achievement Awards for contributions to the Voyager, Galileo, Deep Space 1, New Horizons, and Juno missions.

 2000, 2003 President's Faculty Excellence Award for Advancing Teaching and Learning through Technology, University of Colorado, Boulder